diagnostic lens trilogy

 Purpose → Primitive → Medium → OS → Marketplace → Category → Civilization → Meta

-Tracks how any durable system scales.
-Failure is almost always a mismatch between the layer a system is operating at and the layer it thinks it is at.
-Used to locate the true operating layer before redesign begins.
+Failure is almost always a mismatch between the layer a system is operating at and the layer it believes it is at.
+A product trying to behave like a marketplace, or an OS trying to behave like a product, will fail structurally regardless of execution quality.
+Used in diagnosis to locate the true operating layer before redesign begins.

 monograph